curiousML/curiousml.github.io/_posts/2026-08-14-why-python.md

 as attention, not as lines of code in production.*

-[PYPL](https://pypl.github.io/PYPL.html), which counts how often language tutorials are searched on Google, puts Python first by a wider margin still — unsurprising for a language that absorbs a constant stream of newcomers.
+[PYPL](https://pypl.github.io/PYPL.html), which counts how often language tutorials are searched on Google, puts Python first by a wider margin still, which is unsurprising for a language that absorbs a constant stream of newcomers.

 ![Language ranking on Google searches]({{ '/pages/images/ranking_languages_google.png' | relative_url }})
 *PYPL: tutorial searches on Google.*